DhruvSrikanth/GoLLUM/README.md

 3. Do we need to perform a store after using scanf on the most recently used register after evaluating the lvalue LLVM statements in the read operation? (read ast node)

+4. Can we use a load to get the lvalue of a variable in the read operation? (read ast node)